 Great Decisions

-Programs are usually the first Thursday of the month from 7 to 8:30 pm October through May.
+Programs are usually the second Tuesday of the month from 7 to 8:30 pm October through May.

 The purpose of Great Decisions is to educate citizens about issues of importance to American foreign policy and to provide them with the information to form opinions about the topics covered.